An implicit unified gas-kinetic wave-particle method for radiative transport process: Introduction

 \section{Introduction}

-The radiative transport process is one of the fundamental energy transfer processes in the high energy density physics, such as in the astrophysics and the inertial confinement fusion (ICF) \cite{lan2022dream,chen2022determination}.
-The study of radiation physics dates back to the early nineteen century.
-In early 1900s, a mathematical relationship was formulated by Max Planck to explain the spectral-energy distribution of radiation emitted by a black-body, known as the Planck’s radiation law.
-Ever since then, the radiation and photon transport has been studied extensively.
-The mathematical equation that describes the transport process of photon is the radiative transport equation (RTE), which reveals the evolution of the specific intensity.
-The multiscale physics of photon transport has been understood mathematically by applying the asymptotic analysis, such as the Hilbert expansion or the Chapman-Enskog expansion \cite{chapman1990mathematical,larsen1987asymptotic}, that bridges the mesoscopic kinetic equation and the macroscopic diffusion equation.
-Characterized by the Knudsen number, i.e. the ratio between photon mean free path to the flow characteristic length.
-The flow regime can be divided into optically thin ballistic regime, transitional regime, and optically thick diffusive regime.
-In the optically thick regime, the high order RTE degenerates into a low order diffusive equation, and the diffusive coefficient is proportional to the reciprocal of scattering coefficient.
-Even though the physical and mathematical theories of radiative transport have been well established, the accurate and effective numerical methods and powerful simulation programs are highly demanded for engineering applications in the high energy density physics.
+The radiative transport process is one of the fundamental energy transfer processes in the high-energy-density physics, such as in astrophysics and the inertial confinement fusion (ICF) \cite{lan2022dream,chen2022determination}.
+The study of radiation physics dates back to the early nineteenth century.
+In the early 1900s, a mathematical relationship was formulated by Planck to explain the spectral-energy distribution of radiation emitted by a black body, known as the Planck's radiation law.
+Ever since then, radiation and photon transport have been studied extensively.
+The radiative transport equation (RTE) is the mathematical equation system that describes the photon transport and interaction with the medium.
+The RTE models the photon transport on the mesoscopic scale of the mean free path, and describe the evolution of specific intensity.
+The multiscale physics of photon transport has been understood mathematically by the asymptotic theories, such as the Hilbert expansion and the Chapman-Enskog expansion \cite{chapman1990mathematical,larsen1987asymptotic}, that bridge the mesoscopic kinetic equation and the macroscopic diffusion equation.
+Characterized by the Knudsen number, i.e., the ratio between the photon mean free path to the characteristic length, the flow regimes can be divided into the optically thin regime, the transitional regime, and the optically thick regime.
+In the optically thick regime, the high-order RTE degenerate into a low-order diffusive equation, and the diffusive coefficient is proportional to the reciprocal of the scattering coefficient.
+Though the physical and mathematical theories of radiative transport have been well-established, accurate and effective numerical methods and robust simulation programs are still highly demanded for engineering applications in high-energy-density physics.